graycorvid/etch-a-sketch/README.md

 # etch-a-sketch
 My take on the 'etch-a-sketch' project idea from The Odin Project.
+It's the first public desktop version - there might be some changes in the future.

 (HTML, SCSS and JavaScript.)